Steve Lee (songwriter)

 In August 1993, he signed to PWL Records as FKW, releasing an Italian House version of "Never Gonna Give You Up" and "Seize The Day", reaching number 1 in the dance charts.
 In February 1994, "Jingo" peaked at number 15.
 Two further singles followed: "This Is The Way" and "Laura Palmer's Theme".
-Lee was voted Live PA of the Year by Disco International.
+Using live Brazilian percussion, Lee was voted Club PA act of the Year by Disco International.
 In 1995, he replaced Tony Jackson as lead singer with Rage, releasing one single, "My Crying's Done".

 In 1997, Lee formed the studio band Franklyn with Steve Torch, later recruiting Sarah Brown of the London Community Gospel Choir on vocals.
 Fusing drum and bass and trip-hop, the band signed with Jammin' Records the following year and released the album What's My Name? in 1999, produced by Lee.

-In 2000, Lee began writing for other artists including Britney Spears, Christina Milian, Girls Aloud and Nick Carter.
-His song "Love Will Set You Free" released by Starchaser on Ministry of Sound also featured Lee's lead vocals and went to no1 in the Dance Charts.
-During this period, he also provided backing vocals for several artists including Lionel Richie, Enrique Iglesias and Lil Wayne.
+From 2000, Lee began a hugely successful period writing for other artists including Britney Spears, Christina Milian, Will Young, Girls Aloud, Emma Bunton, Randy Crawford, S-Club 7 and Backstreet Boys' Nick Carter.
+His song "Love Will Set You Free" released by Starchaser on Ministry of Sound also featured Lee's lead vocals and went to be no1 in the Dance Charts.
+During this period, he also provided backing vocals for several major artists including Lionel Richie, Enrique Iglesias and Lil Wayne.

-His song "Friday's Child", released as a single by Will Young in 2004, was nominated for an Ivor Novello.
+His song "Friday's Child", released as a single by Will Young in 2004, reached No4 in the national charts and was nominated for an Ivor Novello award.
+In 2006 Lee was invited on the Ivor Novello judges' panel for Best Contemporary Song.